rkgofiitk/academic-issues.github.io/Topics/dataPrivacyAI.md

 Machines have already automated millions of routine working-class jobs in manufacturing, ground logistics support, and surface transport.
 Industry 4.0 integrates people with automation, but most heavy-lifting jobs are handled through cobots by advanced production and operation techniques with digital technologies.
 Traditionally labor-intensive jobs are wiped out, leaving most people jobless.
-To quote Moshe Vardi
-"People are realizing technology destroys and creates jobs even if it's basically true, it's too simplistic."
+To quote [Moshe Vardi](https://cacm.acm.org/magazines/2022/3/258894-acm-ethics-and-corporate-behavior/fulltext?mobile=false)"People are realizing technology destroys and creates jobs even if it's basically true, it's too simplistic."
 The relationship between technology and labor is complex.
 The questions we should worry about:

 - Does technology create as fast as it destroys jobs?